denisewong1/AFL-Statistics/README.md

 |XXX  | position | ML classification of player position using player gbg statistics |

+## Questions & Order of Analysis
+1. Given all the information above and perfect hindsight, can we pick the "ideal" team at any point in time?
+Answer : we can build it using linear programming.
+The problem we run into is that the players have played in multiple positions during the season.
+So we need to go back and figure out the best way to classify players position given their skills performance and attributes (eg height) => question 2.
+2. Build a multi-class classification model to determine players attributes and which position best suits them.
+In this exercise I learn all about configuring models for multi-class classification.
+The problem is that the data set doesn't tell us the position that they had for each game, just what they've played for the current season and/or through the season.
+This means also that for multi-position players, calculating the accuracy of prediction becomes more tricky as it needs to be halved.
+One of the ways to solve this problem is to use single position players to figure out position attributes, and then test the model on multi-position players, to see if it can "pick" at least one of the multiple positions played.
+As I built the models, I tried to structure a reusable framework for this type of problem with and without caret => question 3.
+3. Build a reusable framework for multi-class classification problems to compare the additional features of caret vs other base/raw packages.
+We will also investigate whether basic models perform better if we return probability vs raw class predictions.

 ## To Do List
 1. Document architecture and names here